(one synonym : Scotosia canata Walker, 1862)

 This Caterpillar starts life as one of a number of off-white spheroidal eggs laid individually.

-The caterpillar has been found feeding on the flower buds of:
+The caterpillar has also been found feeding on the flower buds of:

 The adult moth is brown with a wavy pattern of darker brown.